Being an effective ally

 - Expects to make some mistakes, but does not give up when things become discouraging.

 - Promotes a sense of community with LGBTIQ individuals, and teaches others about the importance of these communities.
 Also encourages others to provide advocacy.

-- Is aware that she/he may be called the same names and be harassed in similar ways to those whom she/he is defending.
+- Is aware that they may be called the same names and be harassed in similar ways to those whom they are defending.
 Whenever possible, a heterosexual ally avoids "credentialising", which involves disclosing their heterosexual identity in order to avoid negative or unpleasant assumptions or situations.

 - Works to address/confront individuals without being defensive, sarcastic or threatening.

 Do's and Don'ts